harigovindhg/react-study/README.md

 		  1. If dependency is not provided to the useEffect hook, it will be triggered every instance the component renders.
 		  2. If dependency is empty array, then useEffect hook is only triggered on initial render.
 		  3. If dependency is provided, then useEffect is triggered every time the dependency value changes
+	- If you want to trigger any function/cleanup task once the component unmounts, use a return function within the useEffect itself

 #### Normal and State Variables